madamerobot/monumental/README.md

 Monumental is an interactive web application that simulates a 4-degree-of-freedom robotic arm with real-time 3D visualization and intuitive control interfaces.
 The project demonstrates advanced robotics concepts including inverse kinematics, motion trajectory planning, and real-time state management.

+> **Note**: This is the frontend application for the Monumental robotic arm simulation.
+The backend API is maintained as a separate project at [monumental-api](https://github.com/madamerobot/monumental-api).
+Please install and run separately.

 ### ✨ Key Features

 - **Real-time 3D Visualization**: Interactive 3D robotic arm model using React Three Fiber